WHEN TO START WEANING YOUR BABY

 WHAT AGE TO START WEANING YOUR BABY

-Once your little ones gets to around 6 months old your baby will start needing solid foods alongside their milk, (which is why weaning is often known as ‘complementary feeding’) to help teach them how to move food round their mouth, chew and swallow.
+It’s best to start weaning at around 6 months old.
+Once your little one gets to this age, your baby will start needing solid foods alongside their milk, (which is why weaning is often known as ‘complementary feeding’) to help teach them how to move food round their mouth, chew and swallow

 WHY YOU SHOULDN'T WEAN YOUR BABY BEFORE 6 MONTHS

-For the first 6 months of your little one’s life the Department of Health and World Health Organisation recommend feeding your baby just breast milk or formula as this will provide them with enough energy and all the nutrients they need for growing and developing (for more info visit the NHS website).
+For the first 6 months of your little one’s life the Department of Health and World Health Organisation recommend feeding your baby just breast milk or formula as this will provide them with enough energy and all the nutrients they need for growing and developing.
+For more info on why weaning babies at 6 months is recommended, visit the NHS website.

 SIGNS YOUR BABY IS READY FOR WEANING

-There are usually 3 signs that your baby is ready to move on and try solid food.
-But don’t worry if it takes your little learner longer it’s important to trust your instincts and tune into your little one as they’ll let you know when they are ready!
+There are usually 3 signs of weaning that show your baby is ready to move on and try solid food.
+But don’t worry if it takes your little learner longer.
+It’s important to trust your instincts and tune into your little one as they’ll let you know when they are ready!

 - Coordinate their eyes, hands and mouth